Featherlist vs Notion

 Free tier generous.
 Plus adds file uploads and API access.

 No. Featherlist solves a different problem.
-Notion organizes information; Featherlist turns recurring intentions into visible daily follow-through.
+Notion organizes information; Featherlist turns scattered capture into trusted follow-through.
 They complement each other.

 Featherlist is free during the beta.
 Early users will keep a founding member discount when paid plans launch.